 Skip to main content

-This 18-hour course introduces the principles of greenhouse gas (GHG) emissions in urban wastewater systems.
+Formerly known as Greenhouse Gas Emissions from Urban Wastewater Systems, this 18-hour course introduces the principles of greenhouse gas (GHG) emissions in urban wastewater systems.
 Participants will gain a comprehensive understanding of GHG generation, quantification, and mitigation, alongside practical skills in carbon accounting and data analysis.
 Designed to address a strong interest in net-zero and GHG emissions, this course combines theory, real-world case studies, and hands-on activities to address emissions challenges and promote sustainability.

 What You Will Learn: